xludx/Cashier-BTC/README.md

 ### GET /request_payment/:expect/:currency/:message/:seller/:customer/:callback_url

-Create a request to pay, supported currencies: BTC, USD, EUR, TRY.
-Non-btc currency is converted to btc using current rate from coinbase.com spot api.
+Create a request to pay, supported currencies: PART, USD, EUR.
+Non-part currency is converted to part using current rate from XXX api.
 Returns a json document with QR code to be displayed to the payer, and a unique address for that particular payment (you can use it as invoice id).
 Message will be displayed to the client (for example, you can write "Payment for goods").
 Seller and customer - system field, here you can write the application that created the request and the payer id.
 Keep Seller field private, it is also used for payouts.